grikdotnet/generics/README.md

 ### How to use
 1. Add the package as a dependency for Composer, as usually: `composer require grikdotnet\generics`.
 2. Call `new \grikdotnet\generics\Enable();` in bootstrap to enable the class loader.
-3. Define a wildcard declaration.
-Of course, it can be accompanied by the PHPDoc tags for static analysis.
+3. Declare a wildcard class.

 ```php
 #[\Generics\T]